ysocode/commit/README.md

 commit ai:api-key --get --provider=openai
 ```

-If you don't specify a provider, an interactive prompt will appear with a list of enabled
+If you don't specify a provider, the default AI provider will be selected automatically.
-AIs for you to select from.

 ##### Sourcegraph Provider